yowainwright/es-check/README.md

-  -v, --verbose                       verbose mode: will also output debug messages (default: false) --quiet                             quiet mode: only displays warn and error messages (default: false) --looseGlobMatching                 doesn't fail if no files are found in some globs/files (default: false) --silent                            silent mode: does not output anything, giving no indication of success or failure other than the exit code (default: false)
-  -h, --help                          display help for command
+  -v, --verbose                       verbose mode: will also output debug messages (default: false) --quiet                             quiet mode: only displays warn and error messages (default: false) --looseGlobMatching                 doesn't fail if no files are found in some globs/files (default: false) --silent                            silent mode: does not output anything, giving no indication of success or failure other than the exit code (default: false) --checkFeatures                     check for actual ES version specific features (default: false) -h, --help                          display help for command

 ```